In a Nutshell

 There are currently 23 banking institutions in Maine with total assets worth over $41 billion.
 The largest financial market is in Portland, with total deposits topping $20 billion.

-The graduated individual income tax ranges from 5.8% to 7.15%, while the corporate income tax rate ranges from 3.5% to 8.93%.
-The state’s sales tax rate is 5.5%, and residents aren’t taxed a local sales tax.
+Maine’s graduated individual state income tax ranges from 5.8% to 7.15%, while the corporate income tax rate ranges from 3.5% to 8.93%.
+The state’s sales tax rate is 5.5%, and residents aren’t burdened with a local sales tax.

 An excise tax is levied on cigarettes and gasoline at thirty cents per gallon of gasoline and $2 per 20 packs of cigarettes.
-The property tax rate in the state is 1.24% of the owner’s home value.
-Property owners in Maine enjoy a $25,000 tax exemption.
+The property tax rate in the state is 1.24% of the owner’s assessed home value.
+Property owners in Maine enjoy a property tax valuation exemption on the first $25,000 in assessed market value of their homes, thanks to the state’s Homestead Exemption, provided the owner meets certain qualifiers.

 TurboDebt is a reputable debt relief company that helps Maine residents qualify for debt relief options.
-In 2022, we worked with 365 clients, enrolling 147 in our debt relief program.
-The total enrolled debt was $3,543,340, and the average client enrolled debt was $24,104.
+In 2023, we worked with 620 clients, enrolling 188 in our debt relief program, saving them an average of over 51% on their debts.
+The total enrolled debt was $4,570,822, and the average client enrolled debt was $24,313.

 Top Types of Debt To Get Relief From In Maine

-While TurboDebt accepts many forms of unsecured debts, we often see a majority of Maine residents qualify with the following top types of debt:
+While TurboDebt accepts many forms of unsecured debts, we often work with Maine residents carrying the following types of debt:

 Credit Card Debt

-Credit card debt is an unsecured debt that attracts high-interest fees and late payment charges, making it difficult to clear the debt.
+Credit card debt is an unsecured debt that carries high interest, service fees, and substantial late charges if you miss a payment by just one day, making it difficult to clear this kind of debt.
 With an average credit card debt of over $4,000, many Maine residents find themselves in a hard place financially and have to seek help from a certified debt relief company to escape debts from credit card accounts.

 Divorce Debt

-Since Maine isn’t a community property state, debts and assets aren’t divided equally.
+Since Maine isn’t a community property state, debts and assets aren’t necessarily divided equally when a marriage is dissolved.
 However, that doesn’t mean you won’t end up with divorce debt.
-A divorce judge may decide to divide your marital debt based on income and custody of children, resulting in divorce debt.
+A divorce judge may decide to divide your marital debt based on income or custody of children, resulting in divorce debt.

 You can also accumulate divorce debt from hefty legal fees and alimony.
 If you find yourself in such a situation, you can benefit from Maine’s debt relief options to clear your divorce debt or get financial assistance from the state’s resource programs to ease the financial burden of divorce.